 High-Intensity Interval Training (HIIT) saves time and boosts metabolism.
 What makes HIIT workout effective as a fat burning workout is that it produces excess post-oxygen consumption, (EPOC).
 HIIT increases the resting metabolic rate for the following 24 hours.
 This means the fat-burning party isn’t over once you step off the treadmill – it keeps going and going and going!

-Try out this the HIIT workout you can do at home with Shadine Nortje.
+Feeling insanely pumped?
+Check out this HIIT workout you can do at home or at the gym, by Shadine Nortje.

 Start with a good warm up 10-15min (or till you lightly start to sweat)

 Little to no rest between sets, keep your heart rate as high as possible.
 After all 10 exercises, you should rest 1-2minutes then continue to round 2-10 in the same manner.

 The weight needed for this HIIT workout depends on your strength but it is advised that you pick a weight which is challenging.
 Not too heavy but not too light either.